 A broken key in the wrong circumstance, such as a vacation or traveling in a remote area, could turn what would normally be a minor inconvenience into a catastrophe.
-If the key breaks off in the ignition, having a spare will not help in this situation.
+If a car key breaks off in the ignition, having a spare will not help in this situation.
 It is better to take steps to do what you can to prevent this scenario in the first place.
-How to do that starts with an understanding of how keys and locks work.
+We’ll also talk about how whether a locksmith can fix a broken key and how they do so.

 How Locks Work